How to Clean Laminate Wood Floors

 Avoid Wet Mopping

-It’s not a god idea to wet-mop wood laminate floors.
+It’s not a good idea to wet-mop wood laminate floors.
 Excessive water can seep into the seams and cause damage like swelling, warping and delamination.
-You should also be mindful to avoid liquid cleaning products, soap and oil-soap detergent.
+When learning how to clean laminate floors, you should also be mindful to avoid liquid cleaning products, soap and oil-soap detergent.
 And, if you have a major spill, be sure to wipe it up quickly.

 Use a Damp Cloth for Spills